 (c) All carriage is subject to the General Conditions of Carriage and the Carrier's Fare regulations in force at the time of the Passenger's Reservation or, if the date cannot be determined, at the time of the beginning of carriage covered by the first flight Coupon.

 (d) These General Conditions of Carriage have been drawn up pursuant to the law in force in New Calédonia.
 The Passenger is hereby informed that European regulations relating to air transport passenger rights are not applied to airlines based in New Caledonia, including Air Calédonie.

-(e) The Transport of Carriage only includes carriage by the Carrier from the airport at the point of origin to the airport at the point of destination, on domestic and international flights.
-Accordingly, the Carrier will not be held responsible for indirect, subsidiary or consecutive damage to said Transport of Carriage.
+(e) The General Conditions of Carriage only includes carriage by the Carrier from the airport at the point of origin to the airport at the point of destination, on domestic and international flights.
+Accordingly, the Carrier will not be held responsible for indirect, subsidiary or consecutive damage to said General Conditions of Carriage.
 The Passenger will deal personally with possible inconveniences caused by or concerning international flights preceding or succeeding domestic flights.
-Consequently, the Carrier highly recommends that Passengers ensure that they leave enough time between flight transfers in order to foresee any operational incident on the domestic or international network and to take out a specific travel insurance for the entire trip and their baggage.
+Consequently, the Carrier highly recommends that Passengers ensure that they leave enough time between flight transfers in order to foresee any operational incident on the domestic or international network and to take out specific travel insurance for the entire trip and their baggage.

 If carriage is performed pursuant to a Charter or Code Share Agreement, these Conditions shall apply only in the event that they are included or referred to in the Charter Contract or in the Travel Memo.

 3. Code Shares